Updated August 3, 2022

 - Have your chimney inspected and cleaned before the winter.
 Chimney fires are not uncommon.

-*Check to be sure smoke detectors and carbon monoxide detectors are working and change their batteries in the fall.
-Your heating system will have different maintenance requirements based on whether it is gas, oil or electric.
+Your heating system will have different maintenance requirements based on whether it is gas, oil, or electricity.

 Courtesy of www.usfa.fema.gov